Position Title: Early Career Scientist Board Representative

 - Contribute one article/video per quarter to the Society’s official enewsletter.

 - Adhere to Board Policies, Bylaws and both the Board and ASLMS Code of Ethics, and represent ASLMS in a positive and supportive manner.

 - Maintain confidentiality regarding discussions held at board meetings.

 - Avoid and/or disclose conflicts of interest between the position of Early Career Scientist Board Representative and the incumbent’s professional or personal life.

 - Respect the opinions of the Board of Directors and support actions taken by the Board.

 - Act in the best interest of ASLMS, above personal interests or beliefs.

 - Attend, if possible, annual conference educational sessions.

 - Must be an ASLMS member in good standing.

-- During the two-year term (April 2017-March 2019) as an Early Career Scientist Board Representative, the Early Career Scientist must be enrolled in a master’s or post-doctoral program for a minimum of 13 months.
-For example, scientists in four year programs qualify if they are in their first, second or third year of education.
+- During the two-year term (April 2018-April 2020) as an Early Career Scientist Board Representative, the Early Career Scientist must be enrolled in a master’s, post-doctoral, or PhD program for a minimum of 13 months.
+For example, scientists in four-year programs qualify if they are in their first, second or third year of education.